Off Campus Studies | Houghton Opportunities

-An intensive 12 week semester offering the unique opportunity to experience life in an African context.
-Students are exposed to Africa on a broad front including history, anthropology, environment, languages, politics, and religion.
+An intensive, 12-week semester offering the unique opportunity to experience life as most Africans themselves experience it, to be exposed to Africa on a broad front including history, anthropology, environment, languages-Swahili, politics and religion.
 Students will see needs and evaluate them in the light of their Christian beliefs.
-Extended trips away from Iringa Houghton campus site include nearby game reserves and Wahehe and Maasai tribal villages.
+Extended trips away from campus site include nearby game reserves and Wahehe and Maasai tribal villages.

 Go ED is a life-changing experience that will forever alter how you view the world and your place in it.
 Two options are available: A semester in East Africa or a semester in Thailand.
 Both include area related courses and 4-week practicum of hands-on data collection and/or field experience with various NGOs.